Table of Contents

 Slaughter a sacred cow?

-There is a problem with cow meat because neugc5 is found the most in beef, therefore it is not suitable for humans… Today’s industrial cow was sought relatively recently for humans compared to goats that were domesticated ten thousand years ago.
+Cow meat is problematic because neugc5 is most abundant in beef, so it is not suitable for humans.
+Man was exposed to today’s industrial cow meat relatively recently, compared to goats that were domesticated ten thousand years ago.
 Cows have been improved and are a whole industry compared to the goat industry.
-Therefore it seems better to bet on goats and not cows.
+Therefore it seems that it is better to bet on goats and not on cows.
 All the food of the big industries, chicken, eggs, soy, wheat, rice and milk are not good for us, so probably beef too.
 The Indians are right that they treat cows as sacred.
 Neu5Gc N-glycolylneuraminic acid – is a type of sialic acid, a sugar molecule found on the surface of cells in many mammals, including cows, sheep and goats.
-However, humans do not naturally synthesize Neu5Gc due to a genetic mutation in the CMAH gene during evolution.
+However, humans do not naturally synthesize Neu5Gc due to a genetic mutation in the CMAH gene that occurred during evolution.
 Instead, humans produce a similar sialic acid called Neu5Ac N-acetylneuraminic acid.

 A study that tested the effect of Neu5GC in animals.
 Humans have been exposed to Neu5gc for hundreds of thousands of years.
 A study on the Maasai tribe, for example, that lives on the meat, milk and blood of cattle and goats, and no cancers were found in it.
 Between the two Maasai tribes it was found that there were more problems of cartilage erosion than the corresponding tribe that did not eat meat.
 This could be a hint that red meat can cause joint problems.

 In mammals that produce Neu5Gc, it plays a role in various cellular processes, including signaling, adhesion, and cell recognition.
-Sialic acids, such as Neu5Gc, are sometimes involved. close in the interactions between cells and their environment, and contribute to vital biological functions.
+Sialic acids, such as Neu5Gc, are often involved in interactions between cells and their environment and contribute to essential biological functions.

-In humans, Neu5Gc is consumed through eating red meat, and mainly cow’s milk products.
+In humans, Neu5Gc is consumed through eating red meat and cow’s milk products mainly.
 After ingestion, Neu5Gc is absorbed into tissues, despite the body’s inability to synthesize it.
-The immune system recognizes Neu5Gc as a foreign substance and may trigger an immune response, producing antibodies against Neu5Gc.
+The immune system recognizes Neu5Gc as a foreign substance and may trigger an immune response and produce antibodies against Neu5Gc.
 This immune response can lead to inflammation, which is hypothesized to play a role in various health problems, such as cancer, heart disease, and other chronic conditions.

 There is evidence to suggest that Neu5Gc may have an effect on the joints, potentially contributing to inflammation and joint-related conditions.
-My bet is that it is a somewhat problematic substance for humans [leads to toxins in humans], when our intestines are more injured there is a lot of it entering the bloodstream, and in people who know less how to deal with it – Asians for example who were not exposed to cows like a white person was not exposed to rice.
+My bet is that it is a somewhat problematic substance for humans (leads to toxins in humans), when our intestines are injured, there is a lot of it entering the bloodstream, and in people who know less how to deal with it – for example Asians who were not exposed to cows like a white person was not exposed to rice.
 Therefore, I would recommend reducing everything related to products that come from a cow.

 Who needs minerals and vitamins when there are nutritional supplements?

-If you eat food that is suitable for humans [based on animal food and fruits mainly] there is no need for nutritional supplements.
-Most vitamin and mineral deficiency problems are caused by absorption inhibitors [toxins] of minerals present in vegetables, leaves, nuts, roots, unripe fruits, mushrooms and leaves.
+If you eat food that is suitable for humans (based on animal food and fruits mainly) there is no need for nutritional supplements.
+Most vitamin and mineral deficiency problems are caused by mineral absorption inhibitors (toxins) present in vegetables, leaves, nuts, roots, unripe fruits, mushrooms and leaves.
 These repellents are designed to prevent animals from eating these plants.
-Most of the vitamins and minerals we need are found in the meat of grass-fed animals and in wild fish.
-The minerals that are usually lacking: iodine, iron, B12, zinc, omega 3, Q10 are mostly due to a plant-based diet [seeds, grains, vegetables, leaves, nuts and mushrooms].
+Most of the vitamins and minerals we need are found in the meat of animals that ate grass, and in fish from the wild.
+The minerals that are usually lacking: iodine, iron, B12, zinc, omega 3, Q10 are mostly due to a plant-based diet (seeds, grains, vegetables, leaves, nuts and mushrooms).

 Probiotics are probably completely unnecessary because without the right food for intestinal bacteria they will die and studies have shown that the most important thing is what you eat that will affect the intestinal bacteria.

-Most people in the modern world lack iodine due to eating little fish caught in the wild [pond fish contain a small amount of omega-3 because there is almost no algae in the ponds and the fish get the omega-3 from eating algae] Re-cultivation of the land.
-In Israel there is no good test for iodine deficiency and no iodine supplements are suitable
+Most people in the modern world lack iodine due to eating little wild-caught fish (pond fish contain little omega-3 because there is almost no algae in the ponds and the fish get their omega-3 from eating algae).
+In Israel, there is no good test for iodine deficiency, nor are there suitable iodine supplements.

-Due to the use of chemical substances and identical crops, the quality of the soil is deteriorating and harming the quality of the vegetables and fruits you consume, I don’t eat vegetables at all.
-The degradation of the soil causes a lack of magnesium, zinc, iodine and more in the food we eat.
+Because of repeated cultivation of the lands and use of chemical substances and identical crops, the quality of the soil is deteriorating and harming the quality of the vegetables and fruits you consume, I don’t eat vegetables at all.
+The deterioration of the soil causes a lack of magnesium, zinc, iodine and more.

 Tap water usually lacks essential minerals, so it is better to drink mineral water.